Expanding their herd — and their bottom line.

-After receiving approval to increase production numbers, Max and Jeanette McLean, owners of McLean Beef, began researching products that would help them expand in the most efficient, environmentally friendly way.
-They spent two years working with family and staff, touring feedlot operations, gathering and analyzing data, and formulating expansion plans.
+In 2008, after receiving approval to increase production numbers, Max and Jeanette McLean, owners of McLean Beef, began conducting research to help guide an efficient, environmentally friendly expansion.
+They spent two years touring feedlot operations, analyzing data, and formulating plans.

 The culmination of their efforts — two 80 ft. by 400 ft.
 Accu-Steel Crossover buildings — now house the more than 1,600 head of steers and heifers the McLeans prepare for market on a 150-day continuous cycle.